The difference between a full service and an interim service

 Top up of brake fluid, coolant and screen wash

 There’s no legal requirement to get your car serviced, but doing so could save you a lot of money and hassle in the long run by preventing future breakdowns and extending the life of your car’s components.

 That being said, most warranties for new cars do require regular servicing, the intervals of which will be specified in the terms of the agreement.

 How much money could you save on servicing by using WhoCanFixMyCar?

-In 2021, drivers who booked a full service through WhoCanFixMyCar saved an average of £71, while those who booked an interim service saved an average of £43.
+Drivers who booked a full service through WhoCanFixMyCar saved an average of £71, while those who booked an interim service saved an average of £43.